hgcl/clara-le/pages/posts/12-culinary-experiments.md

  </figcaption>
 </figure>

-## Life Peek: Culinary experiments
+## Life peek: Culinary experiments

 I love trying out new recipes—especially the ones that are about creating things that you usually buy.
 This week, I baked some sourdough croissants.
 For a first time, it wasn't too bad: not airy, but not dense either, a bit too buttery, but so satisfying.
 Robin and I had some plain croissants for breakfast, but we also tried a grilled cheese version which was deliciously decadent.